 Obviously your bedroom dimensions will also come into play but bear in mind that the bed itself will determine the space required not the mattress unless of course you intend to just use a standard divan bed base which will typically only be a fraction wider than the mattress itself.
 Standard bed sizes charts don’t exist as their are no standards for the bed.
 If you are using a standard box base then the size of the bed will be the same as the mattress.

-King size bed mattress dimensions & measurements
+King size mattress & bed dimensions & measurements

+Bed dimensions aren’t standardised however any decent retailer like this one will detail the dimensions of each bed.
 The standard king size bed mattress dimensions in metric are 150 cm (1 metre 50 cm) in width and 200 cm (2 metres) in length.
 The size in imperial is 5 feet in width and 6 feet 6 inches in length.
 This represents the standard full size typical dimensions in the UK.
 Any other dimensions such as width, height or weight will be entirely dependent on the manufacturer, construction and model of mattress.
 A king size mattress compared to a queen size mattress (also referred to as a small double mattress) is 30 cm wider and 10 cm longer in metric, 1 foot wider and 3 inches longer in imperial measurements.

 If you are making a quilt, throw, blanket, duvet or a bed runner you will need to know the mattress width which isn’t standardised so you will need to check with the retailer or manufacturer.
 Buying headboards or footboards will be dependent on your taste but they will need to be at least the width measurement mentioned above.